List of Tiny Toon Adventures characters: Banjo Possum

 Banjo Possum (voiced by Rob Paulsen), originally called "Woodpile Possum", is one of the minor characters on the show.
 He first appeared in the movie How I Spent My Vacation.
 He is a young, gray-and-white opossum with blue overalls, a brown-and-red hat, and a banjo.
 He lives in the swamps and backwoods with his kinfolk, who, unlike himself, tend to capture and prey on innocent travelers who wind up wandering into their territory.
-It is further confirmed in the "ACME Cable TV" episode that Banjo's family members are inbred and carnivorous, with one of his larger relatives proving the latter by devouring Montana Max alive and whole (though he escapes his stomach shortly after).
-He silently bonds with Buster over the way he can play his banjo in a similar way to how he (Buster) can play his own face, and through this friendship, he later rescues him, Babs, and Byron from a mob of predators (that includes some members of his own family, the alligator daughters who want to marry Buster, and their father) pursuing them late in the movie.
+It is further confirmed in the "ACME Cable TV" episode that Banjo's family members are inbred and carnivorous with one of his larger relatives proving the latter by devouring Montana Max alive and whole offscreen in the show "Possum Swamp Pauper".
+Though Max escapes the possum's stomach during the closing theme shortly after and is chased by Banjo's family again.
+He silently bonds with Buster over the way he can play his banjo in a similar way to how he (Buster) can play his own face and through this friendship, he later rescues him, Babs, and Byron from a mob of predators (that includes some members of his own family, the alligator daughters who want to marry Buster and their father, and other showboat patrons) pursuing them late in the movie.
 Because of his friendship with them, he ultimately decides to enroll at Acme Looniversity at the end of the movie to get some "edumacation" and spend more time with them.
 Since his debut, he makes other appearances, both speaking and voiceless.

 Banjo is roughly based on the character Lonnie from the movie Deliverance.

 Witch Sandy

 Witch Sandy (voiced by Sally Struthers) is a witch based on Witch Hazel, and had a one-time appearance on the show in a parody of Hansel and Gretel.
 She lived in a house made out of carrot cake and drew the attention of Buster and Babs.
 She tried to use the two in a recipe like Hazel, turning Babs into a non-anthropomorphic white rabbit and summoning her cutlery to try and kill Buster, but she got turned into a goldfish.
-Sandy wears a cute disguise, but she is actually as hideous-looking as Hazel.
+Sandy wears a cute disguise, but she is actually as hideous-looking as a witch.

+Mitzi Avery

+Mitzi Avery (voiced by Tress MacNeille) is a tall blonde human lady who is based on Red Hot Riding Hood from Tex Avery's MGM animated shorts.
+She is one of Dizzy Devil's close female friends, who was also his date for the Acme Looniversity Junior Prom in the episode "Prom-ise Her Anything".
+She also works as a drive-thru waitress as shown in How I Spent My Vacation.